GoogleCloudPlatform/DataflowTemplates/v2/sourcedb-to-spanner/README_Sourcedb_to_Spanner_Flex.md

 * **instanceId** : The destination Cloud Spanner instance.
 * **databaseId** : The destination Cloud Spanner database.
 * **projectId** : This is the name of the Cloud Spanner project.
-* **DLQDirectory** : This directory is used to dump the failed records in a migration.
+* **OutputDirectory** : This directory is used to dump the failed and skipped records in a migration.

 ### Optional parameters